 15 Top destinations for digital nomads

-Now that we’ve discussed the logistics behind becoming a nomad, the pros and cons and what is a digital nomad, let’s take a look at the 15 best places to go for nomads.
+Now that we’ve discussed the logistics behind becoming a nomad, the pros and cons and what exactly are digital nomads, let’s take a look at the 15 best places for digital nomads.

 1. Lisbon, Portugal